0xPARC/zk-bug-tracker/README.md

 **Preventative Techniques**

 In order to prevent nondeterministic circuits, in-depth manual review of the circuit logic is needed.
-Constraints need to be added to ensure that the logic is deterministic where necessary.
 Often times, nondeterministic vulnerabilities can be fixed by adding additional constraints to make the logic deterministic.

 ## <a name="arithmetic-over-under-flows">3.
 Arithmetic Over/Under Flows</a>